Susanne Bier: 1990–1999: early work and film debut

-2000–2014: Rise to prominence and acclaim
+2000–2014: rise to prominence and acclaim

 Following the influence of Dogme 95 manifesto, Bier directed the film Open Hearts in 2002.
 Open Hearts tells the story of two couples whose lives are traumatized by a car crash and adultery.
 Open Hearts received a 96% approval rating on Rotten Tomatoes movie review website.
-Susanne Bier received the International Critics Award at the 2002 Toronto International Film Festival "for the fact that it proves that Dogma has come of age and matured into a potent cinematic language that skillfully captures the freeing of real emotions that extreme trauma creates within the lives of the characters in her film."
+Susanne Bier received the International Critics Award at the 2002 Toronto International Film Festival.
 The film won both the Bodil and Robert awards for Best Danish Film in 2003.